britram/pins/draft-trammell-inip-pins.md

 associated with that name that is useful for establishing communication over the Internet with the entities associated with that name.

-[EDITOR'S NOTE: Most other RRTYPEs implement this pattern.]
+Most of the other RRTYPES in the DNS protocol implement these sort of mappings.

 ## Name/Address to Auxiliary Information

 As a name might be associated with more than one address, auxiliary information as above may be associated with a name/address pair, as opposed to just with a name.

-[EDITOR'S NOTE: DNS doesn't do this, does it?]
+This mapping is not presently supported by the DNS protocol.

 # Authority Interface